jkraemer/redmine_airbrake/README.md

 ### More Configuration (please read on!)

-After you received your first exception in Redmine, you will notice two new custom fields in the project(s) you've received the exceptions for.
+After you received the first exception in a Redmine project, you will notice two new project custom fields here.
 Those are *Backtrace filter* and *Repository root*.

 #### Backtrace filter

-If you'd like to (and we really recommend you do!) filter the backtraces that Notifier reports, you can add comma separated strings to that field.
-Every line in a backtrace will be scanned against those strings and matching lines *will be removed*.
-I usually set my filter to `[GEM_ROOT]`, but if you're using plugins which tend to clutter up your backtraces, you might want to include those as well.
-Like this for example: `[GEM_ROOT],[RAILS_ROOT]/vendor/plugins/newrelic_rpm`.
+If you'd like to (and we really recommend you do!) filter the backtraces that are shown in the journal entries created by this plugin, you can set this field to a list of expressions (one per line) to be filtered out to that field.
+The filtered backtrace will only contain frames from locations not matching any of these expressions.

+I usually simply set my filter to `[GEM_ROOT]` so the filtered backtrace only contains frames in code that's _not_ part of any Ruby gems, but if you find other code cluttering up your backtraces, you might want to include those source files as well.

 #### Repository root